jimadw/pwc-academy-vol5-session5/conflict.md

-This is `conflict.md` file in main branch.
+This is `conflict.md` file in main brnch.